richelbilderbeek/bbbq_article/cover_letter/README.md

-We hereby would like to submit our paper entitled 'Transmembrane helices are an overlooked and evolutionarily conserved source of major histocompatibility complex class II epitopes.' for publication in PLoS Biology.
+We hereby would like to submit our paper entitled 'Transmembrane helices are an overlooked and evolutionarily conserved source of major histocompatibility complex class II epitopes' for publication in PLoS Biology.

-In this manuscript, we investigate if it is a general and evolutionarily conserved pattern that TMH-derived epitopes are presented more often than expected by chance by the human immune system.
+In this manuscript, we investigated if it is a general and evolutionarily conserved pattern that TMH-derived epitopes are over-presented by the human immune system.
-We found for the large majority of MHC-I and MHC-II haplotypes, in a human, bacterial and viral proteome, that TMH-derived epitopes are presented more often than expected by chance.
+We found that TMH-derived epitopes, from a human, bacterial and viral proteome, are presented more often than expected by chance on the large majority of MHC-I and MHC-II haplotypes.
+Moreover, we found that transmembrane helices are evolutionarily more conserved than soluble protein regions, suggesting that this over-presentation is evolutionary advantageous for the recognition of pathogenic microbes.
-Our evidence is obtained from multiple in silico analyses, based on protein sequences from two elution studies, three reference proteomes and SNPs from the NCBI database.
+Our evidence is obtained from extensive in silico analysis of protein sequences from peptide elution studies, MHC epitope predictions of reference proteomes, and SNPs from the NCBI database.

-This study expands our previous research [1] and is related to
+This study expands our previous research [1] and raises the important mechanistic question how membrane proteins are processed for antigen presentation, as this cannot be explained by the currently understood mechanisms.
 RICHEL: Hier moet ik twee recente studies noemen die relevant zijn.
 Bij deze kan ik wat hulp gebruiken :-)

-We reason that epitopes derived from transmembrane helices are an overlooked source of epitopes and we suggest that the human immune system obtains its antigens not only from cytosolic proteines, but from membrane proteins as well.
+GEERT: gewoon twee recente reviews noemen over cross-presentatie (Blander, Cruz, ofzo, kijk in je referentielijst)

-Finally, we find that the over-presentation of epitopes derived from transmembrane helices is evolutionarily conserved.
+Thus, we show that transmembrane helices are an overlooked and evolutionary conserved source of MHC epitopes and the human immune system obtains its antigens not only from cytosolic proteins, but from membrane proteins as well.

 We look forward to your evaluation.